Structure of the Library

 Services to Schools supports literacy and learning in all schools, supporting educators to develop young New Zealanders who are engaged and motivated readers, with the skills and literacy to be confident and creative users of information and who are connected to their culture and heritage.

-We also focus on designing and developing new programmes and services, exploring new ways of connecting with educators and responding to new trends and directions in literacy and learning.
+Services to Schools also focus on designing and developing new programmes and services, exploring new ways of connecting with educators and responding to new trends and directions in literacy and learning.

 Digital New Zealand